bbrown-caltech/capstone-hangout-point/README.md

         By implementing unit tests developers can test their code as it's being developed so that when they check it in they'll have high confidence that it's reasonably bug free.
 Additionally this will serve as the base for providing higher quality code.
 As code is checked in unit tests will be automatically ran.
 Feature branch build failures will ensure that broken code is not introduced into the main trunk.
     </li>
     <li>
-        By leveraging Kubernetes we can use the same server to deploy two different instances of our APP.
+        By leveraging Docker-Compose and two separate HTTP host headers we can use the same server to deploy two different instances of our APP.
 This enables us to perform regression and integration testing before deploying to production.
     </li>
     <li>
         By catching bugs prior to release, code quality increases and customer satisfaction improves.
     </li>
     <li>
-        Through automated build, testing and deployment, manual performance of those tasks is eliminated and software updates occur consistently.
+        Through automated build, testing and deployment, manual performance of those tasks is eliminated and software updates occur faster and more consistently.
     </li>
 </ol>